x1nn1x/g0v/README.md

 g0v

-The g0v movement, or g0v, (pronounced gov-zero /ɡʌvziroʊ/) is an open source, open government collaboration started by Chia-liang Kao ("clkao"), ipa, kirby and others in late 2012 in Taiwan.[1][2][3]
+The g0v movement, or g0v, (pronounced gov-zero /ɡʌvziroʊ/) is an open source, open government collaboration started in late 2012 in Taiwan.[1][2][3]

 this is a fork of g0v.tw